PaulSchweizer/flowpipe/README.md

 pip install flowpipe
 ```

+## VFX Pipeline

+If you are working in the VFX/Animation industry, please check out this extensive guide on how to use [flowpipe in a vfx pipeline](flowpipe-for-vfx-pipelines.md)!

 ## Example: Implement a world clock with Flowpipe

 This is very simple and in the end it is just a one liner in python, but a simple example makes it easier to demonstrate the idea behind flowpipe.